 Begin by picking produce indicative of the season.
 For Fall or Winter, decide on delicata squash for a subtle sweetness.
 The creamy, yellow flesh works as a natural sweetener while providing both potassium and fiber.
 For a hint of Summer, use sunburst squash, a patty-pan hybrid.
-Originally produced in 1985, this squash has a nuttier taste than zucchini and can be enjoyed either raw or sauteed.
+Originally produced in 1985, this squash has a nuttier taste than zucchini and can be enjoyed either raw or sautéed.

 The corn that you choose is also interchangeable depending on the season.
 You can use local, fresh ears of corn or try using shelled whole red corn.
-If you are curious about where to buy Indigenous food, you can purchase a bag of heirloom shelled whole red corn directly from our Indigenous market.

 Tepary beans, high in protein and antioxidants, are a great option for low glycemic diets due to their slow-release of sugars in the body.
 This Three Sisters Salad recipe calls for black tepary beans, but you can substitute them with other tepary beans, if desired.
-Try our heirloom black, brown or white tepary beans today!

 Black, brown and white tepary beans (legumes), found in the Sonoran Desert, are high in both calcium and fiber.
 All of our tepary beans come from Ramona Farms and are NON-GMO and grown without pesticides and herbicides.
 They are far more nutritious than the pinto beans you would commonly find in your local supermarket.
-Although, if you do prefer to use pinto beans in this recipe, use our Navajo grown pinto beans which are high in fiber and are a traditional Indigenous food staple in both soups and salads.
+Although, if you do prefer to use pinto beans in this recipe, Navajo grown pinto beans are high in fiber and are a traditional Indigenous food staple in both soups and salads.

 Of all aforementioned beans, the black tepary beans reign supreme for their rich, earthy flavor.
 Their slightly-bitter afternote can easily be offset by the natural sweetness of the salad dressing.
 Their meaty texture serves as a unique alternative to meat, which is wonderful for vegetarians.
 Your tastebuds will be dancing from their surprising hint of lime.

-A dressing is comprised of maple syrup (OR) our Seka Hills Wildflower Honey, dijon mustard, Seka Hills Olive Oil, apple cider vinegar, salt and pepper.
+The dressing is comprised of maple syrup (OR) Seka Hills Wildflower Honey, dijon mustard, Seka Hills Olive Oil, apple cider vinegar, salt and pepper.
 This vinaigrette packs a powerful punch so only a small amount will be perfect to top this delicious salad.
 The tang of the dijon, the juxtaposition of the olive oil and vinegar, and the native sweetness of the honey emulsify into an unmatched masterpiece.

-Our Seka Hills Wildflower Honey comes from Northern California.
+Seka Hills Wildflower Honey comes from Northern California.
 It will help boost your micronutrients and antioxidants.
 Both flavorful and aromatic, it is reminiscent of the wildflowers flourishing in the rolling hills of the Capay Valley in California.
 Its distinct flavor is derived from such wildflowers as redbud, rose clover and ceanothus.
 Stir it into your tea.
 Drizzle it on top of your pancakes or waffles.
 Mix it in with your next bowl of oatmeal or mush.
 The possibilities are endless.
 It even has the amazing ability to reduce inflammation, relieve allergy symptoms, improve digestion, provide respiratory relief, invigorate your skin or serve as a cough suppressant.

-Our Seka Hills Arbequina Extra Virgin Olive Oil is critically acclaimed and leads the premium product line from the Yocha Dehe Wintun Nation.
+Seka Hills Arbequina Extra Virgin Olive Oil is critically acclaimed and leads the premium product line from the Yocha Dehe Wintun Nation.
 It stems from the first large-scale development of high-density olives first planted by the Tribe in 2008 in the California Capay Valley.
 Seka Hills operates under strict quality and industry standards within their custom-designed Alfa Laval mill from Italy.
 Seka Hills prides itself in producing the freshest premium extra virgin olive oil possible.
 That is made possible by their use of an oxygen-free malaxer which shields the olive paste from being exposed to air during the milling process.

 Three Sisters Salad with Maple Vinaigrette